apache/ranger/PyTest-KMS-HDFS/test_hdfs/readme.md

 ### 🧹 Cleanup

 - **test_cleanup:**
   Cleans up the Encryption Zone and all files created during testing.
+  Deletes the EZ key created earlier.
   Ensures the test environment is reset for clean re-runs.

 ---